mtzgroup/bigchem/README.md

 ## ⚠️ A Note About x86 and ARM Architectures

 Most Quantum Chemistry packages (including those used by default in BigChem's worker--psi4, xtb, and rdkit) are only compiled and released for the x86 architecture, not the ARM architecture.
-This means **BigChem's worker will not work or build on ARM machines like Apple's M1 chip**.
+This means **BigChem's worker will not work or build on ARM machines like Apple's M chips**.
 If you want to run Quantum Chemistry programs on your ARM machine, please reach out to your favorite QC developer and ask for distributions compiled for ARM.
 When they exist, I'll add them to BigChem's ARM builds.

 If you'd like to play with BigChem without executing QC programs on your ARM machine, comment out the `worker` in the `docker-compose.yaml` file, then run the following commands to run a local version of a BigChem worker that can execute the `add` and `csum` `Tasks` to explore how BigChem works.
 Note Docker has updated the `docker-compose` command to be a subcommand of the Docker CLI `docker compose` (no `-`).
 If you are running an older version of Docker Desktop you may still need to use the `docker-compose` command instead.